Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

 Cathelicidin LL-37Chronic Wound Healing & AntimicrobialTopical4 weeks (twice weekly application)The only human cathelicidin.
-A single endogenous peptide that combines wound-healing, angiogenic, and broad-spectrum antimicrobial activity through overlapping FPR2/ALX and EGFR pathways.
+A single endogenous peptide that combines wound-healing, angiogenic, and broad-spectrum antimicrobial activity through overlapping FPR2/ALX and EGFR pathways, balanced against documented autoimmune cautions.

 Regulatory Status